reptilbud/hapi-swagger/optionsreference.md

 }
 ```

-## Custom values
+## x-* values
-If you need to use some extra properties, you can use the field `custom-values` inside the route options object.
-Once you ask the json file, your custom fields will be available inside the `x-custom-values` field.
+If you need to use some extra properties, you can put it with the prefix `x-*` .
+It works from both route options object and root object.

 ```Javascript